Office Furniture FAQ

 We often get questions about the process of selecting and ordering new workstations or other significant office purchases.
 To help envision the process, we’ve outlined our basic steps:

-- Once the layout is complete and has been approved by our client, we will then create a 3-D visual to help our client visualize the furnishings within their space.
-They then select their choices of fabric, paint, and laminate colors.
+- Once the layout is complete and has been approved by our client, we will create a 3-D visual to help visualize the furnishings within the space.
+Clients next select their choices of fabric, paint, and laminate colors.

 You may find it helpful to review our Helpful Tips for Office Moves and Installation & Purchasing Office Furniture.